Blendify/blender-manual/blender_docs/manual/compositing/types/converter/rgb_to_bw.rst

    RGB to BW Node.

-This node maps a RGB color image to a grayscale by the luminance.
+The *RGB to BW Node* maps a RGB color image to a grayscale by the luminance.

 Inputs